 It is actually, “Where are your favorite places to shop?”

-While I love frequenting local merchants like Dove’s Nest and Velvet Angel in our adorable downtown Waxahachie, Texas, I venture out twice each year to hit the mecca of flea markets called “Texas Antique Week” located in Round Top, Texas.
+While I love frequenting local merchants, I venture out twice each year to hit the mecca of flea markets called -Round Top Antiques- located in Round Top, Texas.

-There is a bit of mystery surrounding this week and rightly so, because to the uninitiated, it can a bit confusing:
+There is a bit of mystery surrounding this Round Top Antiques Week and rightly so, because to the uninitiated, it can a bit confusing:

 However, friends, do not let these small oddities deter you!